 This internship will acquaint students with the Museum’s collections and programs and provide the opportunity to explore a variety of career possibilities related to community-focused art activities and programming.

-• Visually document, record and maintain computer records of art activities, both at community sites and the Museum;
+• To visually document, record and maintain computer records of art activities, with the Museum community partnerships ;

-• Assist in maintaining and updating the visual documentation for eight community groups working with the Community Arts Initiative.
+• Learn to evaluate, create a survey and maintain the documentation for ten community groups working with the Community Arts Initiative.
 Should be proficient with recording devices; digital cameras, video and their application to computer files; must have an interest in community outreach, working with children and be visually creative.

 • Assist in preparing CAI Yearly Report

 • Assist with the Artist Project jury selection

 • Creating PowerPoint presentations

 • Assist in designing materials for the exhibit

 • Assisting in Community Art activities

 • Enrolled in or returning to a degree program

 • Proficiency using recording equipment - especially digital cameras, video and audio recorders